dbcook/anycubic-sla-printers/README.md

-# Info and configurations for Anycubic resin SLA printers
+# Info and Configurations for Anycubic Resin SLA printers

 The printer config code in the [prusaSlicer github repo](https://github.com/prusa3d/PrusaSlicer/blob/master/resources/profiles/Anycubic.ini) is way behind on adding the newer and very much improved Anycubic SLA resin printers.